The Complete Guide to Royal Portrush

 Giant's Causeway

-A salute to Sean Palmer, PGA of The Union League of Philadelphia for this outstanding photo.
+A salute to Sean Palmer, PGA of the Union League of Philadelphia for this outstanding shot from the Giant's Causeway.

 Dunluce Castle